“I am willing to work with the governor and the Republican majority” Brad Owens, District 129 candidate speaks about campaign

 For the past few months Owens has been writing hand written letters, trying to reach voters in the district.

-Be sure to stay with us as we introduce you to all of the candidates in this race, in the coming days.
+Be sure to continue to tune into Newschannel 6 as we introduce you to all of the candidates in this race, in the coming days.